Updated, January 23, 2019

 The segregated account system negates the need for a guarantee from the British Government.

 What are the benefits of offshore bonds for Australian expats?

 Like British expats, there are some taxation benefits for Australians living overseas.
 For Australian Citizens, it is tax efficient to hold an offshore bond for 10 years or more.

 The criteria are that no withdrawals are made during this 10-year period and that further investments into the bonds do not exceed 125% of the previous year’s contributions.

 What are your contact details?

-is my personal email address.
+email@example.com is my main email address.
 I am also available on numerous apps, as per the contact me part of my website.

 For those with existing portfolio bonds, and SIPPS/QROPS, you can read the review article below.
 The article is especially useful for those that aren’t happy with existing returns.